I'm Beginning to See the Light (Buck Hill album)

-I'm Beginning to See the Light is an album by saxophonist Buck Hill which was recorded in 1991 and released on the Muse label.
+I'm Beginning to See the Light is an album by saxophonist Buck Hill, which was recorded in 1991 and released on the Muse label.

 Reception

-The AllMusic review by Scott Yanow stated "A thick-toned tenor, Hill has a style that is boppish and looks both toward swing and hard bop simultaneously.
-Joined by a fine, if obscure, Washington-based rhythm section, Hill performs five of his basic originals and four standards on this date ... an excellent example of Hill's musical talents".
+The AllMusic review by Scott Yanow stated, "A thick-toned tenor, Hill has a boppish style and looks both toward swing and hard bop simultaneously.
+Joined by a fine, if obscure, Washington-based rhythm section, Hill performs five of his originals and four standards on this date ... an excellent example of Hill's musical talents."